Chapter 3

 Apart and Together

-Matild settled down to her millinery business when József returned to the Polish front, "and pretty soon I was doing real good in it, and trying to save some money for our future."
-József sent her part of her military pay to add to their nest egg.
-In her spare time Matild worked on her hand-embroidered trousseau, all cutwork linens, and tried to keep her fiancé's morale from flagging.
-On one occasion she baked "fancy cookies" and sent them to the front, but their delivery was delayed so long they arrived moldy and József was terribly disappointed.
+After József returned to the Polish front, Matild settled down to her millinery business “and pretty soon I was doing real good in it, and trying to save some money for our future.”
+Józsi sent her part of his military pay to add to their nest egg.
+In her spare time Matyu worked on her hand-embroidered trousseau, all cutwork linens, and tried to keep her fiancé’s morale from flagging.
+On one occasion she baked “fancy cookies” and sent them to the front; but their delivery was delayed so long they arrived moldy, and József was terribly disappointed.

 “We wrote quite often, especially me,” Matild would recall.
 “I had the time, and he needed encouragement.”

-By now, the spring of 1916, the war was going quite well for the Central Powers, despite their having been blockaded by the British navy for almost two years.
+By the spring of 1916 the Central Powers had been blockaded by the British navy for almost two years.
 Meat and bread were inadequately rationed in Hungary, food queues were growing longer, and inflation had sent real income plummeting to half its prewar level.
 Add to this the tremendous losses in dead and wounded, and Hungary—enthusiastically bellicose at first—was beginning to succumb to war-weariness.

-So Transylvania, defended by no more than a few gendarmes, was invaded by the Romanian army of half a million "sturdy peasants."
+Transylvania, defended by no more than a few gendarmes, was invaded by the Romanian army of half a million “sturdy peasants.”
 They proceeded fifty miles, but lack of leadership and stiffened Hungarian resistance brought them to a standstill in mid-September.
+Forced into retreat and driven out of Transylvania, Romania was itself invaded by the Central Powers and largely vanquished by December 1916.
+Its demoralized government fled from Bucharest and was given shelter by the Russians—after a fashion: one general sneered that if Tsar Nicholas ordered him to send fifteen wounded soldiers to Romania’s aid, he would on no account send a sixteenth.

 Berta Kun had never given up the search for Náthán, her firstborn, and József tried to help: “He used to ask around wherever he was, looking for someone who might know him or something about him, but never found anybody.”
 And it was not long before the months of worry and grief took their toll on Berta.